pkiraly/qa-catalogue-web/README.md

    replaced by the trimmed record identifier).
 This parameter does not work for all cataloueg classes.

 The parameter `include` can be used to include another configuration file and merge its parameters into the base configuration.
 Recursive inclusion is not supported and include is ignored if the referenced file does not exist.

+Multiple catalogues can be configured in one file.
+To do so, add an individual catalogue `id` in brackets after a configuration field to override its default value.
+For instance if `versions=false` is a general setting, while `versions[loc]=false` is a library specific setting.

 Example: